DeepikaA2004/Underwater-Trash-Detection-using-Yolo-v8/README.md

-# Underwater Trash Detection
+# Underwater Trash Detection using Yolov8

 ## Introduction

-Underwater Trash Detection is a project to leverage the YOLO (You Only Look Once) object detection algorithm for real-time identification and classification of underwater debris.
-The project addresses the critical need for automated systems to detect and mitigate the impact of trash in marine ecosystems.
+The "Underwater Trash Detection" project aims to utilize advanced object detection techniques to address the growing environmental issue of underwater pollution.
+Oceans and waterways are increasingly threatened by the accumulation of trash, which poses significant risks to marine life and ecosystems.
+Effective monitoring and removal of underwater debris are crucial for preserving aquatic environments.

+In this project, we employ the YOLO (You Only Look Once) v8 algorithm, renowned for its speed and accuracy in object detection tasks, to identify and classify various types of underwater trash.
+The YOLO v8 model is trained on a dataset of underwater images containing different kinds of debris, such as plastic bottles, fishing nets, and other pollutants.
+By deploying this model, we aim to develop a robust and real-time detection system that can be used in underwater drones and robots to monitor and assist in cleaning operations, thereby contributing to the conservation of marine environments.

 ## Overview